-EDWARDSVILLE — Madison County Community Development is offering college and occupational training scholarships for low-income students who plan to attend school during the upcoming school year starting this fall.
+EDWARDSVILLE — Madison County Community Development will once again be offering scholarships to low-income students planning to attend college next fall.

 Get The Latest News!

 Don't miss our top stories and need-to-know news everyday in your inbox.